-- (2) Citations within text should provide author(s) and date, and be provided in parenthesis.
+Electron Microscopy and 3D Reconstruction of Dimeric Aldolase on F-Actin.
+The Biophysical Society, Baltimore, MD ii.
+Citations within text should provide author(s) and date, and be provided in parenthesis.
 If two authors, use Doe & Smith; if more than two authors, use Doe et al. If multiple citations are given, they should be separated by semicolons, and ordered by year.
 That is, the above references would be cited in the text as (Watson & Crick, 1953; Pauling, 1960; Monod et al., 1962; Smith & Borgeat, 1985).
-If one discusses a specific study within the text, include only the year in parentheses; for example, "Monod et al. (1962) showed that..." - g.
-Costs.
-All costs related to photocopying and binding of the paper are the responsibility of the student.
+If one discusses a specific study within the text, include only the year in parentheses; for example, "Monod et al. (1962) showed that..."